 This Outline starts with the presumption that there is a need for rules of engagement between ICANN and the ccNSO.
 Every ccNSO Policy implementation project will need to agree upon the basic principles outlined in the balance paper.

+ccPAIGe principles

-Purpose of a ccPAIGe Purpose of a ccPAIGe – To assure that the implementation conforms to the policy recommendations after the Board has adopted the ccNSO recommended policy, the ccNSO Council may convene a ccPAIGe for the purpose to assist if so requested by ICANN and monitor the implementation details.
+Purpose of a ccPAIGe – To ensure that the implementation conforms to the policy recommendations after the Board has adopted the ccNSO recommended policy, the ccNSO Council may convene a ccPAIGe to assist if requested by ICANN, and to monitor and advise on the implementation of the policy.

 Limitation of Scope of ccPAIGe